jpdery26/crawlingmodulechecks/README.md

 Only when all checks are valid, proceed to [Maestro Installation](https://docs.coveo.com/en/71/cloud-v2-developers/installing-maestro).

 ## Step 3.
 Final installation check
-(Coming) When Maestro is installed, the Machine is connected to the Coveo Cloud Platform, and the workers are started.
+When Maestro is installed, the Machine is connected to the Coveo Cloud Platform, and the workers are started.

 The final installation check script will check if the virtual machine is working properly.
 ```powershell
 .\Step3_FinalInstallationCheck.ps1
 ```

-The script will write the output to the console, and to the file Step2_Log.txt.
+The script will write the output to the console, and to the file Step3_Log.txt.

-In case you need support, always provide the Step2_Log.txt to our support department.
+In case you need support, always provide the Step3_Log.txt to our support department.

+When all checks are valid, you are ready to add [content](https://docs.coveo.com/en/170/cloud-v2-developers/creating-a-crawling-module-source).